stuartdd/goWebApp/README.md

     ]
 ```

-So a request for files in a directory will be restricted to files with the extenstions listed above.
+So a request to list files in a directory will be restricted to files with the extenstions listed above.

 Also excluded are file names that start with a '.' and an '_'.
-This applies to director listings as well.
+This applies to directory listings as well.

 ## **ContentTypeCharset**